Kreeblah/blikvm_pikvm_build/README.md

 This repo is a modification of the official PiKVM packaging system to generate builds for use with supported [BliKVM hardware](https://www.blicube.com).
 It creates file layouts for the images and then applies the [BliKVM modifications](https://wiki.blicube.com/blikvm/en/modify_pikvm_image/) to the produced files, including the fan modifications, EDID modification, and `dtoverlay` option for 1080p support before generating the final image.
 Everything not mentioned here that the BliKVM modification page discusses (such as HDMI audio) is currently offered in the base PiKVM repository by default.

-Currently, the only tested images are for the PCIe v2 board, as that's the only BliKVM product I have.
-From what I've been able to assess from the CM4 v1 and Hat v3 products, I think these images should work, but I don't know for sure.
+**Currently, the only tested images are for the PCIe v2 board, as that's the only BliKVM product I have.**  From what I've been able to assess from the CM4 v1 and HAT v3 products, I think these images should work, but I don't know for sure.
 I'm also not entirely certain what the differences are between them, as the BliKVM-provided images seem to be based on the same PiKVM image for all three systems.

+Also, note that the Allwinner v4 is not currently compatible with PiKVM.
+For that product, you need to use the [BliKVM software](https://github.com/ThomasVon2021/blikvm), as it uses a different SOC which doesn't have a PiKVM build available.

 Build instructions are mostly as written [in the PiKVM documentation](https://docs.pikvm.org/building_os/) with the following changes: